 3. Calgary Library

 Babies and toddlers can enjoy the Early Learning Centre at 12 of Calgary’s libraries.
-Our little Martin enjoys the reading nooks, drawing tables, and the climbing structure.
+Our son enjoys reading nooks, drawing tables, and the climbing structure.

 Every Early Learning Centre is built in a different concept and offers various activities.
 These are the centre you can find in Calgary: